DanielAlvarez2/olea/README.md

 free parking link 404
 /covers DailyPicOfCovers/ResosOverview
 /today needs to automatically switch between menu for special events and normal menu
+/compliments-to-the-chef with QR code: customers can fill out form in the restaurant and chef receives an email to his phone immediately

 SALES PITCH ***********************************